Kneckter/ATVRackEnclosure/README.md

    ![image](https://raw.githubusercontent.com/Kneckter/ATVRackEnclosure/master/Images/flat_left.jpg)
    - `Flat_Right.FCStd` - Contains the right-side adaptors that you screw to the standoffs after putting the boards together.<br>
    ![image](https://raw.githubusercontent.com/Kneckter/ATVRackEnclosure/master/Images/flat_right.jpg)
+   - `Fan_Riser_Peg.FCStd` - Contains a fan riser peg for the desktop prints for anyone that lays it fans down.
-   - `AuxNamePlate.FCStd` - Contains the name plates that you can insert into the AV/Aux ports for labels.<br>
+   - `AuxNamePlate.FCStd` - Contains the name plates that you can insert into the AV/Aux ports for labels.
    - `HDMI_NamePlate.FCStd` - Contains the HDMI name plates that you can insert into the HDMI port for labels.<br>
    ![image](https://raw.githubusercontent.com/Kneckter/ATVRackEnclosure/master/Images/name_plates.jpg)
    - `Logo.FCStd` - Contains two versions of the logo that's on the front of the enclosure.<br>